-When Jesus taught, He wasn't passing on abstract concepts and information.
+When Jesus taught in parables, He wasn’t passing on abstract concepts and information.
 He wanted to change the way we understood God, ourselves, and the world.
 And He wanted this understanding to impact the way we lived.
 At its core, this is the thrust of the Parable of the Wise and Foolish Builders.

 Acting on what you know